ilhambo/.comDocumentation/GetStarted/index.md

 ![project](images/Project.PNG)

 ##Logging in to Umbraco
-With the Trial version of umbraco.com you need to log in to work with the Umbraco back office and also to view your site.
+With the Trial version of Umbraco as a Service you need to log in to work with the Umbraco back office and also to view your site.
 The user name and password for both locations are the same as the user name and password you use for the portal.
 Once you upgrade to any of the non-Trial versions you’ll no longer need to login to view your live site but, of course, will still need to log in to the back office.

 From your site’s Project page select the *Go To Backoffice* link to login to the back office and the *View Page* link to view your site.

 ##Making changes to your site
 This is where you get to make your Umbraco site your own.
 Umbraco is built using web standards - things like Html, css, and JavaScript.
 You’ll find the Html that makes up the Templates for your site in the Umbraco back office Settings section, under the Templates tree.
 This is plain-old-html, so feel free to change or replace what’s there.
 The same goes for your site’s Css (it’s in the Stylesheets tree) and the JavaScript (yup, in the Scripts tree).

 ##Starting with a Baseline
 Beyond the basics of creating a new project, you may wish to start with a Baseline project.
 Read more about Baselines and how they work [Baseline Projects](baselines.md).